 All master's degree candidates for graduation must complete a minimum of 30 credit hours of acceptable graduate coursework with a minimum cumulative grade point average of 3.00 on a 4.00 scale.
-Most master degree programs exceed the 30 credit hour minimum.
+Refer to specific degree program for additional requirements.
+Most master degree programs exceed the 30-hour minimum.

-Credit Hour Requirement for Doctoral Candidates
+Credit Hour Requirement for CES Doctoral Candidates

-All candidates for the doctoral degree in Counselor Education & Supervision must complete a minimum of 72 credit hours of acceptable graduate coursework with a minimum grade point average (GPA) of 3.00 on a 4.00 scale, including dissertation research, beyond the 60 graduate credit hours of training in an approved counseling program.
+All doctoral degree candidates must complete a minimum of 72 credit hours of acceptable graduate coursework, including dissertation research, beyond the 60 graduate credit hours of training in an approved counseling program with a minimum cumulative grade point average of 3.00 on a 4.00 scale and with no more than 2 Cs.
 Some students may exceed the minimum number of credit hours.